Skip to content

 steps = [

-"Flash the `Micropython` image from `firmware` onto the `esp32`, as described in the [guide](https://micropython.org/download/ESP32_GENERIC/).",
+"Flash the `Micropython` image specified in `firmware` onto the `esp32`, as described in the [guide](https://micropython.org/download/ESP32_GENERIC/)",

 "Upload files from the directory to the physical device, e.g. with: `ampy -p /dev/ttyUSB0 -b 115200 put ./ .`",